-Based on our findings, we believe TAB screening with GPT API models can revolutionize the way duplicate title and abstract screening can be done in high-quality systematic reviews and make automated tools move up to the highest levels of automation (c.f.
+Based on our findings, we believe TAB screening with GPT API models can revolutionize the way duplicate title and abstract screening is done in high-quality systematic reviews by making automated tools move up to the highest levels of automation (c.f.
 O’Connor et al., 2019), where they yield none human-assisted second screener decisions.
 However, this necessitates the need to standardize this screening approach to make it scalable and acceptable in high-quality reviews.
 Therefore, we also developed a reproducible workflow and tentative guidelines for when such screenings can be accepted in high-quality reviews.
-Moreover, we have written the AIscreenR R package, allowing reviewers to draw on features such as function calling (i.e., making prompts without the need to explicitly specify how the model shall respond to the screening request) as well as multi-core processing that can speed up screening significantly.
+To help making automated, GPT API model-based screenings available, we developed the AIscreenR R package, thereby allowing reviewers to draw on features such as function calling (i.e., making prompts without the need to explicitly specify how the model shall respond to the screening request) as well as multi-core processing, something which speeds up the screening significantly.

-A key part of setting up a reliable GPT API screening is to conduct thorough pilot testing of the screening prompt(s) before making any full-scale screening.
-For such assessments, we developed a new benchmark scheme for interpreting acceptable and unacceptable screening performance in high-quality reviews based on the typical screening performance found in 22 high-standard systematic reviews across 157,828 duplicate human screening decisions.
-Deduced from this investigation, we suggest that automated screenings yielding a recall rate (i.e., the ability to correctly include relevant studies) above 80% during the pilot testing should be acknowledged as being on par with human performance and can be safely used as independent second screeners.
-This recommendation approximately resembles the average recall rate we found in the mapped high-quality reviews.
-In addition, we suggest that a specificity rate (i.e., the ability to correctly exclude irrelevant studies) equal to or above 80% should be accepted in high-standard reviews as long as the recall is equal to above 80% as well since a low specificity rate does not induce any biases.
-As previously mentioned, it just requires humans to double-check close-to-relevant records, which guards against overlooking relevant studies.
-In this regard, it is important to note that since our recommendations are based on the acceptance that the GPT API models can err to some degree (as accepted for human screeners), it is of vital importance that GPT API screening is combined with other screening techniques such as forward and backward citation tracking to ensure that potentially missed studies re-enter the review.
-Although we allow for minor errors, we recommend not to use GPT API screening, if reviewers can reach satisfying recall and specificity rates.
-On a similar line, we never think a GPT API model should be used as a stand-alone screener.
+A key part of setting up a reliable GPT API screening is to thoroughly validate the screening prompt(s) before making any full-scale screening.
+For such assessments, we developed a new, empirically informed benchmark scheme for interpreting acceptable and unacceptable screening performance in high-quality reviews based on the typical screening performance found in 22 high-standard systematic reviews across 157,828 duplicate human screening decisions.
+Deduced from this investigation, we suggest that if automated screenings yield a recall rate (i.e., the ability to correctly include relevant studies) above 80%, it should be acknowledged as being on par with typical human performance and can be safely be used as an independent second screener.
+This recommendation approximately resembles the average recall rate we found in the mapped high-quality, human-conducted reviews.
+In addition, we suggest that a specificity rate (i.e., the ability to correctly exclude irrelevant studies) equal to or above 80% should be accepted in high-standard reviews as long as the recall is equal to above 80% as well since a low specificity rate does not induce any biases (it merely requires humans to double-check a higher number of records, which is annoying and time consuming but not a threat in terms of biasing the results).

+It is important to note that no matter how much effort is invested in developing a good prompt, GPT API models – like humans – can err and therefore, it is of vital importance that GPT API screening is combined with other screening techniques such as forward and backward citation tracking to ensure that potentially missed studies re-enter the review.
+In that regard, GPT-based screenings are not different from screenings conducted by humans.
+Although our recommendations allow for minor errors, we recommend not to use GPT API screening, if reviewers can reach satisfying recall and specificity rates.
+In a similar vein, we never think a GPT API model should be used as a stand-alone screener.
 There must always be a human in the loop, meaning that humans must always take the role of the first screener of titles and abstracts in high-quality systematic reviews.